larsenv/WiiShopliftChannel/README.md

 # IMPORTANT: We are aware of a announcement going out which says there are potential brick risks.
 We are sincerely sorry for that.
 The tickets filled up the Wii Memory with nodes.
-We have already edited the instructions temporarily to stop recommending people install all the tickets, and we plan to make a safer version.
+We have already edited the instructions temporarily to stop recommending people install all the tickets, and we plan to make a safer version

 ![Wii Shoplift Channel](http://transfer.archivete.am/9Qu6m/wiishop.png)